TimSeaM/SC1015-Mini-Project-/README.md

 Some interesting insights emerged from our analysis.
 In the polynomial regression model, we discovered that a polynomial function of degree 4 provided the most accurate and well-fitted model when relating the "Income_composition_of_resources" variable with life expectancy.
 This demonstrates the importance of selecting an appropriate degree for polynomial regression in order to avoid overfitting and underfitting issues.

-Our logistic regression analysis revealed that higher life expectancy is associated with a higher likelihood of a country being classified as 'Developed,' while lower life expectancy is more likely to be associated with 'Developing' countries.
-This information can help inform policy interventions and resource allocation decisions in order to improve population health outcomes.
+Our logistic regression analysis revealed that higher life expectancy is associated with a higher likelihood of a country being classified as 'Developed', while lower life expectancy is more likely to be associated with 'Developing' countries.

 ## Conclusion
 - The initially chosen predicting factors all have a very big positive effect on life span.
 The closer to their upper limit they are, the higher the avg lifespan.
 - There is a clear indication that disease statistic, while an indicator of life expectancy, do not matter as much as the allocation of the countries' resources.
 - Income Composition of Resources is the most important indicator of Life Expectancy.
-The closer it is to the max values, the better the Life Expectancy.
+The closer it is to the max values, the better the Life Expectancy given at 0.85 correlation rating.
 - Out of all the 3 models we implemented, Logistic Regression performed the best at over 90% while Linear regression performed the worst at under 30%.
 - This concludes that how a country uses its income, is the most important datapoint to extrapolate Life expectancy from.
 As "Income Composition of Resources" measures how good a country is at utilizing its resources, from 0 to 1, the closer it is to 1, the more efficient and effective that ultilisation is,thus the higher the country's life expectancy will be.